kawright/fast-detect/README.md

 fastdetect bind_addr port model_path [--workers] [--cors]

 ## DESCRIPTION
 FastDetect is a lightweight language detection server that is capable of recognizing 175 languages using a data model trained on source text from Wikipedia, Tatoeba, and SETimes.
-It is powered by the Facebook developed `fastText` library, a uses `Bottle` and `gunicorn` to provide a REST-style interface in which to interact with the model.
+It is powered by the Facebook developed `fastText` library, and uses `Bottle` with `gunicorn` to provide a REST-style interface in which to interact with the model.

 Please see https://fasttext.cc/ for more information.